2U1/Llama3.2-Vision-Finetune/README.md

 bash scripts/finetune_8bit.sh
 ```

-This script will finetune the model with 8bit-adamw and fp8 model dtype.
-If you run out of vram, you could use this.
+This script will finetune the model with fp8 model dtype.
+If you run out of vram, you could use this.<br>
+You could combine fp8 training with offloading.

 ### Finetune with LoRA